 One of the first users of gas separation membranes are companies producing hydrocarbons in the fields of Eastern Siberia and the Far East.
 In particular, by applying such membranes, Gazprom is engaged in helium recovery at the Chayanda oil and gas condensate field, Yakutia, which is the resource base of the Power of Siberia gas pipeline, for further delivery to the Amur gas processing plant.

-This project is implemented as part of agreement signed with the Ministry of Investments and Innovations of the Moscow Region and JSC Technology Innovative SEZ Dubna, with the Industrial Development Fund patronage.
+This project is being implemented under an agreement signed with the Ministry for Investments and Innovations of the Moscow Region and JSC “SEZ TVT Dubna”, with financial support from the Industrial Development Fund.

 Information contained herein does not constitute а public offer